gregd72002/headunit-desktop-rpi-imagebuilder/README.md

 # Minimal Raspberry Pi Linux configuration and Buildroot image to support headunit-desktop

+For pre-built images see ./images/ folder

 Project based on https://github.com/romainreignier/minimal_raspberrypi_buildroot

 Objectives:
 - build stable image ready to flash that supports all functionality needed by headunit-desktop
-- be fast to boot
+- be fast to boot(^)
 - automatically starts headunit-desktop

 Hardware: